pat-earl/faculty-page/src/teaching/2021-2022/252-unix-admin/slides/filesystem.md

 # Special Directories

 - **Working Directory** - When in command-line environments, you will always be in an associated directory.
-Referred to ask your working directory.
 - **Home Directory** - Your working directory when first logging into a command-line environment.
   - Typically used to hold `start-up` files.

+---

 # Pathnames